Skip to main content

 Content

-• Notify that the patient's order is ready.
+• Notify the patient that their order is ready for pickup.

-• Notify the patient that a medication is missing/needs to be ordered.
+• Notify the patient that a medication is missing or needs to be ordered.

 Tips

-If you wish to communicate a different type of information to the patient, don’t select any option in the follow-up customization.
+If you need to communicate a different type of information to the patient, do not select any options in the follow-up customization.
+Instead, send a personalized message with the appropriate details.

-If you are expecting a response from the patient, add a question to help facilitate the exchange.
+If you expect a response from the patient, add a question to help facilitate the exchange.

 Reception of an Ordered Product/Medication